HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 The family of products, are `ProductA` and `ProductB`, These products come in two variants, variant 1 and 2. `FactoryVariant1` is a realization of `Factory` which creates all of the product in variant 1 while `FactoryVariant2` creates all the products in variant 2.

-> If it makes sense for the system you can make an abstract `Product` class for all the types of products.
+> If it makes sense for the system,  you can make an abstract `Product` class for all the types of products.

 When the client of an abstract factory produces its products, it doesn't need to know what kind of factory is producing the products.
 This means that the concrete type of a product (its variant) is not decided during compile time but instead it depends on the concrete type of the factory that is creating it.